-If the receiving PE receives this route with both the MAC-VRF and IP-VRF route targets but the MAC/IP Advertisement route does not include MPLS label2 field and if the receiving PE supports asymmetric IRB mode, then the receiving PE installs the MAC address in the corresponding MAC-VRF and <IP, MAC> association in the ARP table for that tenant (identified by the corresponding IP-VRF route target).
+If the receiving PE receives this route with both the MAC-VRF and IP-VRF route targets but the MAC/IP Advertisement route does not include MPLS label2 field and if the receiving PE supports asymmetric IRB mode, then the receiving PE installs the MAC address in the corresponding MAC-VRF and (IP, MAC) association in the ARP table for that tenant (identified by the corresponding IP-VRF route target).

-If the receiving PE receives this route with both the MAC-VRF and IP-VRF route targets but the MAC/IP Advertisement route does not include MPLS label2 field and if the receiving PE does not support either asymmetric or symmetric IRB modes, then if it has the corresponding MAC-VRF, it only imports the MAC address; otherwise, if it doesn't have the corresponding MAC-VRF, it MUST treat the route as withdraw [RFC7606] and log an error message.
+If the receiving PE receives this route with both the MAC-VRF and IP-VRF route targets and if the receiving PE does not support either asymmetric or symmetric IRB modes, then if it has the corresponding MAC-VRF, it only imports the MAC address; otherwise, if it doesn't have the corresponding MAC-VRF, it MUST not import this route.

-If the receiving PE receives this route with both the MAC-VRF and IP-VRF route targets and the MAC/IP Advertisement route includes MPLS label2 field but the receiving PE only supports asymmetric IRB mode, then the receiving PE MUST ignore MPLS label2 field and install the MAC address in the corresponding MAC-VRF and <IP, MAC> association in the ARP table for that tenant (identified by the corresponding IP-VRF route target).
+If the receiving PE receives this route with both the MAC-VRF and IP-VRF route targets and the MAC/IP Advertisement route includes MPLS label2 field but the receiving PE only supports asymmetric IRB mode, then the receiving PE MUST ignore MPLS label2 field and install the MAC address in the corresponding MAC-VRF and (IP, MAC) association in the ARP table for that tenant (identified by the corresponding IP-VRF route target).